 A good time to refinance is when you can qualify for lower interest rates than those on your existing student loans.
 Typically, this is once you’ve graduated, have a steady job, and have established your credit.

-If you don’t qualify to refinance right after graduation on your own, you could be eligible with a creditworthy cosigner (or you can try again once your financial situation improves).
-But if you’re still not sure if you qualify, Credible makes it easy to see if you prequalify for rates in just two minutes.
+If you don’t qualify to refinance right after graduation on your own, you could be eligible with a cosigner who has strong credit (or you can try again once your financial situation improves).
+But if you’re still not sure if you qualify, Credible makes it easy to see your prequalified rates from multiple lenders in just two minutes.

 How much will refinancing my student loans save me?

-According to a recent analysis of self-reported data provided by borrowers who refinanced their student loans through Credible, Credible users who refinanced into a shorter term loan saved an average of $17,344 over the life of your new loan.1
+According to a recent analysis of self-reported data provided by borrowers who refinanced their student loans through Credible, Credible users who refinanced into a shorter term loan saved an average of $16,943 over the life of their new loan.1

-But keep in mind the amount you save will be dependent on your specific situation.
+But keep in mind the amount you save will depend on your specific situation.

 How can I qualify for refinancing?

-Adding a creditworthy cosigner can also improve your chances of prequalifying for a loan.
-Credible allows you to compare different cosigners, so you can see which helps you prequalify with better rates.
+Adding a cosigner with strong credit could also improve your chances of prequalifying for a loan.
+Credible allows you to compare options with different cosigners, so you can see which helps you prequalify with better rates.

 Do I make enough to refinance?

 Some lenders have minimum income requirements if you want to refinance your student loans with them.
-Although it varies by lender, the minimum income is typically $24,000 or more (this also depends on whether you have a qualifying cosigner or not).
-This is generally considered by lenders as part of their debt-to-income calculation to determine if you have enough income to cover your current monthly debts.
+The minimum income varies by lender and the number also depends on whether you have a qualifying cosigner or not.
+Income is generally considered by lenders as part of their DTI calculation to determine if you have enough to cover your current monthly debts.

 However, the most important thing is that you have a steady job and consistent income.
-This will show lenders you’re responsible and can pay your loans back.
+This can help show lenders you’re responsible and can pay your loans back.

 How often can I refinance my student loans?

 Although many refinance their student loans just once, there’s actually no limit to how often you can refinance your student loans.
-In some situations, refinancing again can help you save even more money than you did when you refinanced your student loans the first time.
+In some situations, refinancing again could help you save even more money than you did when you first refinanced your student loans.

-Just make sure you do your due diligence to ensure it makes sense to refinance a second or even third time.
-Your goal is to qualify for a lower a rate so that you can save more money; if you can’t get a lower rate, it probably isn’t the best idea for you.
+Just make sure it makes sense to refinance a second or even third time.
+If you can’t get a lower rate, it probably isn’t the best idea for you.